 Five (5) years of varied and responsible experience in landfill operations required, including at least three (3) years in a landfill management position.
 Familiarity with landfill operations and related site maintenance activities, business management, landfill gas (LFG) collection/delivery systems, beneficial reuse of LFG, and LFG-to-energy (LFGTE) plants, and scale operations required.

 Two years of college level course work in business, management, engineering, or a related field.
 Bachelor’s degree desired.
 Associate degree and High School graduation required.

 Licenses and Other Special Requirements:

-· Possession of a current California Driver's License issued by the State Department of Motor Vehicles.
-Continued possession of a valid California Driver's license and compliance with established District vehicle operation standards, including on-going insurability to drive District vehicles, are conditions of employment.
+- Possession/ continued possession of a current California Driver's License issued by the State Department of Motor Vehicles, including on-going insurability to drive District vehicles, are conditions of employment.

 The full job description and District application can be found at www.mrwmd.org.